mattzeunert/mattzeunert.github.io/_posts/2017-10-30-javascript-free-todo-app.md

 When I started out I generated a lot of selectors like `deleted-checkbox-34` for each todo item, alongside with some respective CSS.
 The resulting CSS was pretty huge.
 But in the end I could [get rid of all of those index specific style rules](https://github.com/mattzeunert/CSS-Todo-App/blob/master/todo.css) and use just general selectors.
 Now I only use id's to target the checkbox labels.

-Obviously you're not going to write a production code using mostly CSS.
+Obviously you're not going to write a production app using mostly CSS.
 But it was a fun exercise and made me better understand some CSS features.